-- zone-statistics If yes, the server will collect statistical data on all zones (unless specifically turned off on a per-zone basis by specifying zone-statistics no in the zone statement).
-These statistics may be accessed using rndc stats, which will dump them to the file listed in the statistics-file.
-See also Section 6.2.16.18. - use-ixfr This option is obsolete.
+zone-statistics If yes, the server will collect statistical data on all zones (unless specifically turned off on a per-zone basis by specifying zone-statistics no in the zone statement).
+The default is no. These statistics may be accessed using rndc stats, which will dump them to the file listed in the statistics-file.
+See also Section 6.4.0.1.

+use-ixfr This option is obsolete.
 If you need to disable IXFR to a particular server or servers, see the information on the provide-ixfr option in Section 6.2.18.
 See also Section 4.3.